JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 **Create Users to Test Functionality.**
 <p>
-Finally let's create some new users in Active Directory so that we can use to test logging on the Client with them, ensuring everything is working properly.
+Finally let's create some new users in Active Directory.
+We will test logging on the Client with them, ensuring everything is working properly.
 Log into the Domain Controller VM as the Admin -> open Active Directory Users and Computers -> select EMPLOYEES -> right click select New -> select User.
 You can create any number of users you like and assign any name/user logon/password to them, as this is only a test.
 Once this is complete, attempt to log into the Client VM using the Username and Password from one of the users you just created (in this example mydomain.com\alice.a).
 <p>
 <p>
 <img src="https://i.imgur.com/EfKgP90.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>